 I’d never had a problem attracting men; I knew the look that draws them in; I knew what buttons to press.
 That was the least of my worries.
 But would he be in the mood for sex?
 That was the question.

 “Gin with a twist please.”
 I couldn’t help but notice the barman’s partially dropped jaw as he delivered my drink.
 I was well used to having that effect on men.

 I wondered what his opening line would be?
 Would he hit on me straight away?
 He smiled acknowledging my presence.
 He was playing it cool.
 After about twenty minutes he said, “You can’t be waiting for someone.
 He would have turned up by now.
-You’re too beautiful.”
+You’re far too beautiful.”

 This was a compliment with a purpose.
 Once he knew I wasn’t waiting for someone, the charm began to ooze and the gins began to flow.
-I could see how Anita had been dragged in; drugged in.
+I could see how Anita had been sucked in; drugged in.

 I excused myself and went to the bathroom leaving my gin invitingly on the bar.
 I smiled as I took the antidote to Rohypnol in the toilet, knowing at the same time he was adding the sedative to my drink.

 Getting drunk is not what I do.
 It’s not ladylike.
 But in this instance I was happy to pretend.
 Fifteen minutes after finishing my fourth gin we were both staggering arm-in-arm to his car.
 Now came the tricky bit.
 Once in his apartment I had to find the opportunity to return the Rohypnol treatment.